Breeding-Insight/bi-api/README.md

 under the environment key public values for environment variables used as params for the API configuration.

-Private values used in each environment are stored in Lastpass and are never placed in docker-compose.yml and never committed to the repo.
-At the root level of the repo locally create a file called .env and save the Lastpass contents for "bi-api secrets" in this file.
+Private values used in each environment are never placed in docker-compose.yml and never committed to the repo.
+Variables are passed into the docker-compose.yml from the .env file.
+The .env file should be modified to contain the secrets.

 ### Running tests in docker container